Instant Financial

 If you need a more comprehensive look at the earned wage access buying process, we’ve developed this 2023 Earned Wage Access Buyers Guide to help make the decision-making process a little easier.

-You can download it here, or visit our website at instant.co to learn more about Instant’s comprehensive suite of fee-free on-demand pay solutions.
+You can download it here, or visit our website at instant.co to learn more about Instant’s comprehensive suite of responsible on-demand pay solutions.

 1 “Is Earned Wage Access the Way of the Future?
 5 Tips for Employers Seeking To Attract and Retain Talent Through On-Demand Pay.”
 Fisher Phillips, March 30, 2022, www.fisherphillips.com/news-insights/earned-wage-access-tips-for-employersseeking-to-attract-retain-talent.html.